corpusmusic/db_data/README.md

 msd_tagtraum_cd2.cls: Tagtraum data

+geo-information.csv: Geography data from subset

 - otherdata.csv: Information from Tagtraum and MXM.
 - subset/: Information from MSD
 - common_songs.txt: Overlap between MXM and Tagtraum datasets
 - msd_tagtraum_cd2.cls: Tagtraum data
+- geo-information.csv: Geography data from subset

 ## Scripts

 extract_data.py: Python script that extracts the overlapping data between MSD, MXM, and Tagtraum datasets.
 This is how the csv was generated.
 Task: Read in data from the datasets, find the intersecting data, convert data into csv format.

+extract_geography_data.py: extracts track_id, artist_location, artist_latitude, artist_longitude from all h5 files of subset.
+The result file is geo-information.csv.
+You need "subset" and "PythonSrc" folder as a subfolder for the execution.

 ## Arguments:
 	Note: Path information will need to be changed.
 Examples provided below.